smythp/python-201/paradigms.md

 ## Object-oriented

-Object-oritended programs cobine functions and data into an object.
+Object-oriented programs cobine functions and data into an object.
 OO programming is useful when creating friendly user interfaces in libraries and when organizing projects that a lot of coders work on simultaneously.

 [Next >>>](imperative.md)